jpayne0061/HotSauceDB/README.md

-## What is HotSauceDB?
+## About HotSauceDB

-HotSauceDB is a database written in C#/.NET Core 2.1.
+HotsauceDB is a hobby project written in C#/.NET CORE.
 It is a hobby project and is not intended for production use.

+HotsauceDB implements its own SQL dialect, which is not ANSI compliant.

+#### ACID Compliance
+- Atomicity - no
+- Consistency - no
+- Isolation - yes
+- Durability - no

 ## Getting Started

-HotSauceDB has a basic ORM.
-Here is how we would use it

-###### Create a Model
+#### Create a Model

 Complex objects are not supported as properties.
+The following data types are supported:
+- Boolean
+- Char
+- Decimal
+- Int32
+- Int64
+- String
+- DateTime

-String proeprties must contain an attribute indicating the maximum length of the string
+*String properties must contain an attribute indicating the maximum length of the string

 ```
     public class House
     {
+        public int HouseID { get; set; }
         public int NumBedrooms { get; set; }
         public decimal Price { get; set; }
         public bool IsListed { get; set; }